 Dr. Washington has recently had a collection of essays, E.D.E.N.
 Southworth: Recovering the Career of a Nineteenth-Century Popular Novelist, accepted for publication in the fall of 2012 by the University of Tennessee Press.
 Having recently returned to the department after serving for eight years as Dean of the College of Liberal Arts, Dr. Washington looks forward to continuing to conduct research on nineteenth-century American women.
 In addition, she has published numerous articles on traveling with children in Oklahoma, has served as an editor of Traveling Oklahoma with Children and Traveling Oklahoma as a Couple, and has recently been asked to write for the Travel Promotion Division of the Oklahoma Department of Tourism and Recreation.

 Associate Dean of the College of Fine Arts and Design: Rukmini Ravikumar, M.F.A.Ms.
-Rukmini Ravikumar came to UCO in January 2004.
+Rukmini (Ruki) Ravikumar came to Central in January 2004.
 She has served as the Director of Graduate Programs and Chair of the Department of Design.
 She has received Vanderford awards for teaching, initiative and engagement; a Hauptman Fellowship and faculty merit-credit awards in teaching, research and service.
 She has represented the College of Fine Arts and Design on the Faculty Senate, Research Advisory Council, Graduate Council, the HLC Re-accreditation Committee and the Transformative Learning Committee.
 She presently serves as the Associate Dean of the College of Fine Arts at the University of Central Oklahoma.